 Siempre Arriba!
 Siempre Letran!

-The Center for Community Development is responsible for building community awareness, directing and motivating the students and employees of Letran toward community service.
+The Community Extension Department is responsible for building community awareness, directing and motivating the students and employees of Letran toward community service.
 It is tasked to support the school’s aim of making Letranites dynamic builders and leaders and integrally formed individuals.
 It aims to contribute concretely to nation building through community involvement.
 Specifically, the Center aims to:

 On- campus Community Education and Mobilization